 As you can see, the chapter icon is missing.
 I’m gonna use self-printed transfer for them, more about that in a future post.

 The base was painted separately.
 I sprayed the base with Mechanicus Standard Grey, then drybrushed the sand with Longbeard Grey.
 The black parts were painted with VMC Black [Abaddon Black], the turquoise parts with Incubi Darkness.
 I shaded the turquoise with VGC Black Ink [thinned Abaddon Black], then selectivly washed thinned Rhinox Hide and thinned Formula P3 Bootstrap Leather [Gorthor Brown] into the recesses for grime and rust.
 I highlighted the black parts with VMC Dark Grey [Eshin Grey] and the turquoise with Thunderhawk Blue (the detail on the Sector Imperialis bases is quite soft, but a thin edge highlight makes the details really pop).
 Finally, I drybrushed the black and turquoise gently with Screaming Skull, then washed the sand and grey areas with a 1:1 mix of Army Painter Strong Tone and Dark Tone Ink [Agrax Earthshade and Nuln Oil].
 The base trim was painted with VMC Black [Abaddon Black].

-How do you like my take on painting Silver Skulls?
+How do you like my painting guide for Silver Skulls?
 Have you found anything useful in this tutorial for your own projects?
 Let us know in the comments!